bdamon/MuscleUS_Toolbox/Help/Help-for-fiber_quantifier_us.md

 ## 1. Purpose

-The function <i>fiber_quantifier_us</i> The function fiber_quantifier_us is used to calculate the muscle architectural parameters fiber tract length, pennation angle, and curvature in the MuscleUS_Toolbox.
+The function <i>fiber_quantifier_us</i> is used to calculate the muscle architectural parameters fiber tract length, pennation angle, and curvature in the MuscleUS_Toolbox.

 [Back to the top](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_quantifier_us.md)